openkvlab/boltdb/cmd/boltdb/README.md

-# Introduction to bbolt command line
+# Introduction to boltdb command line

-`bbolt` provides a command line utility for inspecting and manipulating bbolt database files.
-To install bbolt command-line please refer [here](https://github.com/openkvlab/boltdb#installing)
+`boltdb` provides a command line utility for inspecting and manipulating boltdb database files.
+To install boltdb command-line please refer [here](https://github.com/openkvlab/boltdb#installing)

-**Note**: [etcd](https://github.com/etcd-io/etcd) uses bbolt as its backend storage engine.
-In this document, we take etcd as an example to demonstrate the usage of bbolt commands.
+**Note**: [etcd](https://github.com/etcd-io/etcd) uses boltdb as its backend storage engine.
+In this document, we take etcd as an example to demonstrate the usage of boltdb commands.
 Refer to [install etcd](https://etcd.io/docs/v3.5/install/) for installing etcd.

 1. Start a single member etcd cluster with this command below: